mmichelli/node-livereload/README.md

 # License

-Copyright (c) 2010-2013 Joshua Peek and Brian P. Hogan.
+Copyright (c) 2010-2014 Brian P. Hogan and Joshua Peek

 Released under the MIT license.
 See `LICENSE` for details.